satwikkansal/wtfpython/README.md

 Deleted!
 ```

 Phew, deleted at last.
 You might have guessed what saved from `__del__` being called in our first attempt to delete `x`.
-Let's add more twist ro the example.
+Let's add more twist to the example.

 2\.
 ```py